• Skip to main content

 Main street in Georgetown, CO.

 In the center of Clear Creek County, Georgetown, CO is one of the most convenient places to stay when exploring all that the Front Range has to offer.
-Equidistant between Denver and Vail, the โ€œSilver Queen of Coloradoโ€ was once a mining industry hub that is now home to about 1,118 people and a dozen highly-rated places to eat and drink.
+Equidistant between Denver and Vail, the “Silver Queen of Colorado” was once a mining industry hub that is now home to 1,118 people in 2020 and a dozen highly-rated places to eat and drink.

-Georgetown is known for its large lake, which can be seen directly from highway I-70.
+Georgetown is known for its large lake, which can be seen directly from Highway I-70.
 It’s situated high in the Rocky Mountains at 8,530 feet in a somewhat narrow canyon.
 It is twelve miles east of the Eisenhower Tunnel.

 There are several hotel and restaurant choices in town, though not as many as in nearby Idaho Springs or over the divide in Summit County.
 The main street is lined with Victorian-era buildings and unique shops.

-Georgetown CO Aerial View from Guanella PassAerial view of Georgetown, CO, from Guanella Pass.
-Photo: Don Graham
+Georgetown CO Aerial View from Guanella Pass

 Summer is the peak season, mostly due to the Georgetown Loop Railroad.
 This historic town has been using the train tracks to deliver both goods and people as far back as the middle of the 19th century.
-In the winter, the local draw is Loveland Ski Area, 12 miles west on the Continental Divide.
+In the winter, the local draw is Loveland Ski Area, 12 miles west of the Continental Divide.

 History